jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/How to Write Tests/task.md

 test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out
 ```

 Our test caught the bug!
-The `it_adds_two` test failed, displaying the message `assertion failed: `(left == right)`` and showing that `left` was `4` and `right` was `5`.
+The `it_adds_two` test failed, displaying the message `assertion failed: '(left == right)'` and showing that `left` was `4` and `right` was `5`.
 This message is useful and helps us start debugging: it means the `left` argument to `assert_eq!` was `4` but the `right` argument, where we had `add_two(2)`, was `5`.

 Note that in some languages and test frameworks, the parameters to the functions that assert two values are equal are called `expected` and `actual`, and the order in which we specify the arguments matters.
 However, in Rust, they’re called `left` and `right`, and the order in which we specify the value we expect and the value that the code under test produces doesn’t matter.
-We could write the assertion in this test as `assert_eq!(add_two(2), 4)`, which would result in a failure message that displays `assertion failed: `(left == right)`` and that `left` was `5` and `right` was `4`.
+We could write the assertion in this test as `assert_eq!(add_two(2), 4)`, which would result in a failure message that displays `assertion failed: '(left == right)'` and that `left` was `5` and `right` was `4`.

 The `assert_ne!` macro will pass if the two values we give it are not equal and fail if they’re equal.
 This macro is most useful for cases when we’re not sure what a value _will_ be, but we know what the value definitely _won’t_ be if our code is functioning as we intend.
 For example, if we’re testing a function that is guaranteed to change its input in some way, but the way in which the input is changed depends on the day of the week that we run our tests, the best thing to assert might be that the output of the function is not equal to the input.

 Under the surface, the `assert_eq!` and `assert_ne!` macros use the operators `==` and `!=`, respectively.
 When the assertions fail, these macros print their arguments using debug formatting, which means the values being compared must implement the `PartialEq` and `Debug` traits.
 All the primitive types and most of the standard library types implement these traits.
 For structs and enums that you define, you’ll need to implement `PartialEq` to assert that values of those types are equal or not equal.
 You’ll need to implement `Debug` to print the values when the assertion fails.
-Because both traits are derivable traits, as mentioned in Listing 5-12 in Chapter 5, this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
+Because both traits are derivable traits, as mentioned in the listing "Adding the annotation to derive the `Debug`
+trait and printing the `Rectangle` instance using debug formatting" in the chapter "Structs", section "Example Structs", this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
 See Appendix C, [“Derivable Traits,”](https://doc.rust-lang.org/stable/book/appendix-03-derivable-traits.html) for more details about these and other derivable traits.

-_You can refer to the following chapter in the Rust Programming Language Book:[Writing Tests](https://doc.rust-lang.org/stable/book/ch11-01-writing-tests.html)_
+_You can refer to the following chapter in the Rust Programming Language Book: [Writing Tests](https://doc.rust-lang.org/stable/book/ch11-01-writing-tests.html)_